Your Focused Eye Care Doctors

 A New Hampshire native, Dr. Kristen O. Bryant received her B.S. from the University of New Hampshire; earned her Doctor of Optometry (O.D.) at Southern College of Optometry, in Memphis TN, where she was also elected to the Golden Key and Beta Sigma Kappa optometric honor societies; and completed her residency at the VA Medical Center in Memphis.

 Dr. Bryant has a focus on low vision, is TPA/g-licensed to treat glaucoma, and provides comprehensive primary eye care, including post-operative cataract surgery care.
-She is a member of the American Optometric Association, serves as the current president of the New Hampshire Optometric Association, is on the board of directors of Future In Sight (formerly the NH Association for the Blind), and is the clinical director of the New Hampshire Special Olympics Lions Clubs International Opening Eyes vision screening program.
+She is a member of the American Optometric Association, is the immediate past-president of the New Hampshire Optometric Association, on the board of directors of Future In Sight (formerly the NH Association for the Blind), and is the clinical director of the New Hampshire Special Olympics Lions Clubs International Opening Eyes vision screening program.

 Kendra M. Phillis.
 O.D.